What are access reviews?

 Access reviews in Microsoft Entra ID, part of Microsoft Entra, enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
 User's access can be reviewed regularly to make sure only the right people have continued access.

 Here's a video that provides a quick overview of access reviews:

 Why are access reviews important?

-Azure AD enables you to collaborate with users from inside your organization and with external users.
+Microsoft Entra ID enables you to collaborate with users from inside your organization and with external users.
 Users can join groups, invite guests, connect to cloud apps, and work remotely from their work or personal devices.
 The convenience of using self-service has led to a need for better access management capabilities.

 - As new employees join, how do you ensure they have the access they need to be productive?